 ATS 295 - Observing Climate Field Course (3 credits)

-• Dates: The course will take place in fall term extension (September 13 to 26, 2023).
-Communications from your instructor(s) and staff will be sent via ONID email starting at the end of Spring term 2023 and continue periodically throughout the summer.
+- ATS 295 is a field observations course.
+We will spend the majority of September 18-24, 2024 away from Corvallis at various sites.
 Please ensure that you have access to your ONID email this summer and check it periodically!
 Once you have registered for the class, you will receive announcements via Canvas.
 Ensure that your Canvas is set to notify you of announcements.

 Overview